 In 1909, Geis joined with Sidney Jackier forming the Geis-Jackier Company.
-An item in the November 27, 1909 issue of the Brooklyn Daily Eagle reported:
+An item in the November 27, 1909 issue of the Brooklyn’s Times Union reported:

-Articles of incorporation of the Geis-Jackier Company of the Borough of Queens have been filed with the State Department.
-The capital is $10,000.
-The directors are Sidney Jackier, William V. Geis, Hattie Jackier and Elsie C. Geis of Far Rockaway.
+A certificate of incorporation of the Geis-Jackier Company of the Borough of Queens has been filed with the Secretary of State.
+It is proposed to deal in mineral waters, wines, liquors, cigars, etc., with a capital of $10,000, divided into shares of $100 each.
+The directors for the first year are Sidney Jackier, William V. Geis, Hattie Jackier and Elsie C. Geis, of Far Rockaway.

 He remained with the Hewlett Inn until his tragic accidental death in 1921.
 According to a story in the October 15, 1921 issue of the N.Y.
 Times he died in an accidental shooting.

 While preparing to start on a hunting trip in the Adirondacks early yesterday morning, William V. Geis, proprietor of the Hewlett Inn at Hewlett, L.I., was accidentally shot by Paul Weidman of Woodmere, L.I., one of three friends who were to have accompanied him.
 Geis was rushed to St. Joseph’s Hospital at Far Rockaway, where he died several hours later.
 When dying he made a statement to Justice of the Peace Raisig exonerating Weldman from all blame.